msrconf/msrconf.github.io/index.md

 [MSR 2006](http://2006.msrconf.org/), Shanghai, China <br/>
 [MSR 2005](http://2005.msrconf.org/), Saint Louis, Missouri, USA <br/>
 [MSR 2004](http://2004.msrconf.org/), Edinburgh, UK

+### Impact and value of MSR publications
+MSR in ranked A in the CORE ranking.

+For information concerning the impact and value of MSR publications, please consult this [document](./MSR_Impact.pdf).

 ### Contact
 Any questions about the MSR conference series?
 Contact the MSR Steering Committee (msr-sc at googlegroups dot com) and we’ll help you sort it out.